MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-customer-summary.md

 1. Select the filters icon, and then select to only display **String (RESX)** files.

-1. In the **Name** column filter, select **Custom Filter**, and in the pop-up window, select operator for **Contains**, and **CustomerSummary** for the value.
+1. In the **Name** column filter, select **Custom Filter**, and in the dialog that opens, select operator for **Contains**, and **CustomerSummary** for the value.
 All of the available CustomerSummary labels for all of the languages are displayed.

 1. Select the **CustomerSummary** labels for the language that needs to be modified.
-A pop-up window will open with the URL link to the content of the CustomerSummaryLabels.resx file.
+A dialog opens with the URL link to the content of the CustomerSummaryLabels.resx file.

 1. Select the link in the URL field.
-A pop-up window displays the contents of the resource file.
+A dialog opens and displays the contents of the resource file.

 1. Copy and paste the content it in a text editor.